XLRSeatingBuck-Org/unity-car-jet/docs/technical-docs.md

 ## JetMovement

 Main movement class for the aeriel firefighter.
 Gets input from controllers and applies forces to the plane.
-Also handles the rest of flight physics, including TODO
+Handles all of the flight physics, including simulating drag, calculating lift based on area of attack, and controlling steering/flaps.
+Finally, this applies basic haptic vibration depending on the speed of the plane.

 # HoseController